tmieno2/Drought-Production-Risk-Aquifer/README.md

 3. Conduct analysis and create figures
 4. Produce the manuscript

+We refer to these numbers in the rest of the instruction.

 ## Step 1: Download codes

 Download the computer programs from this repository.
-You can either clone or download the files as a zipped folder into the root folder.
-Then, create a folder named "Results".
-If done correctly, the folder system looks like this.
+You can either clone or download the files as a zipped folder.
+You will be using the parent folder as the root folder.
+Then, create a folder named "Results" in the root folder.
+If done correctly, the folder system looks like this:

 ![folder-structure](https://github.com/tmieno2/Drought-Production-Risk-Aquifer/blob/master/Misc/folder-structure.png)